wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 **Armor:**

-All armor pieces reduce damage by 1, but lower your dexterity by 1 (down to 1).
-You can stack 3 pieces of armor.
+Each worn piece of armor reduces damage by 1.
+You cant swim with 3 or more pieces of armor.

+**Ammunition and Consumables:**

 ---